AGRINFO AGRINFO logo

 What is changing and why?

-The corporate Sustainability Due Diligence Directive (CS3D), published in 2024, establishes due diligence obligations for large companies: they must identify, prevent, and bring to an end any adverse impacts on human rights and the environment that arise from their operations across the entire value chain.
-This can have indirect impacts on non-EU operators, requiring them to provide specific information about their operations that will help large companies demonstrate that no adverse impacts have occurred in the value chain.
+The Corporate Sustainability Due Diligence Directive (CS3D), published in 2024, establishes due diligence obligations for large companies: they must identify, prevent, and bring to an end any adverse impacts on human rights and the environment that arise from their operations across the entire value chain.
+This can have indirect impacts on operators outside the European Union (EU), requiring them to provide specific information about their operations to help large companies demonstrate that no adverse impacts have occurred in the value chain.

 Actions